- About Us

 - Conditions Treated

 - Patient Portal

 - Contact Us

 In a review of published studies, the investigators found that intestinal damage and impaired function increased proportionally with the intensity of the exercise.
 The threshold for GI disruption was two hours at 60% VO2 max.
-This did not have much to do with the subject’s fitness level.
-In other words, being in better shape did not protect me from the negative GI effects of intense exercise.
-Working out in the heat seems to exacerbate the gut disturbances.
+It did not have much to do with the subject’s fitness level.
+In other words, being in better shape did not protect me from the adverse GI effects of intense exercise.
+Working out in the heat seems to exacerbate gut disturbances.
 The authors concluded, “Strenuous exercise has a major reversible impact on gastrointestinal integrity and function of healthy populations.
 The safety and health implications of prolonged strenuous exercise in patients with chronic gastrointestinal diseases/disorders, while hypothetically worrying, has not been elucidated and requires further investigation.”

 Site powered by Zeniark.
 All Rights Reserved 2022